A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit: Landau framework for field melting

-\textit{Large $\lambda$ response: } This is shown in panel (c).
-Just like the very small $\lambda$ systems, the very large $\lambda$ systems have a rather benign evolution.
-As in (b), the phase closest in energy to the CE-CO state is the FM-CO state and since the CE-CO state is recovered back when the field is swept back to zero, this FM-CO state should be unstable at $h=0$.
-With increasing the field, the FM-CO would gradually lower and finally replace the CE-CO as the global minima.
+\textit{Large $\lambda$ response:} This is shown in panel.(c).
+Like the small $\lambda$ systems, the large $\lambda$ systems have a simple field evolution.
+As in (b), the phase closest in energy to the CE-CO is the FM-CO and since the CE-CO state is recovered when the field is swept back to zero, this FM-CO state should be unstable at $h=0$.
+With increasing $h$ the FM-CO energy would lower and finally replacing the CE-CO as the global minimum.
 At large fields (not shown) the CE-CO would become unstable.
-Note here the CO doesnot melt and in this view, if the intermediate field induced phase separation didnot occur for $\lambda\sim 1.6 -1.65$, CO melting would not have been possible.
+Note here the CO does not melt and, in this view, if the intermediate $h$ PS did not occur for $\lambda/t\sim 1.60-1.65$, CO melting would not have been possible.
+This we believe is an important observation.

-To sum up, we have qualitatively described the evolution of the free energy landscape with magnetic field and BW variations.
-Before concluding, we briefly discuss some general numerical issues and the large field asymptote.